photoprism/photoprism-docs/docs/developer-guide/setup.md

 docker compose up photoprism
 ```

-And then open a terminal to the container as described above:
+Then open a terminal to the container as described above:

 ```bash
 make terminal